codERSunny812/HTF3.0/README.md

 That's why we created app, a platform on which patient can upload thier report by creating account on  our app and website and the doctor can find the reports of the patient just by entring the Adhaar number of the patient.So the patient are free and don't have stress of handling thier medical report🤩

-app name app is ready for launch!
+Charak app is ready for launch!
 We are waiting for store review and as soon as we are on we will share the link with you guys.

 <!-- We are happy to receive [feedback](https://www.producthunt.com/posts/hackatrack-1) and answer any Qs about the project and its future! 🙂 -->